 08 8575 1077

-Meningie is a gateway to the unique Coorong region and the Murray lakes, Australia’s largest freshwater lake system.
-It is considered the northern gateway to the unique Coorong National Park.
-It is part of the Murray lakes region with many beautiful wildlife and nature walks.
-Today it is a great place to relax and unwind, enjoy pleasant walks along the shores of Lake Albert, marvel at the stunning sunsets over the lake and enjoy the prolific birdlife.
+Meningie is the gateway to the unique Coorong region and the Murray River, Lakes and Coorong toruism region, Australia’s largest freshwater lake system.
+Our township is considered the northern gateway to the unique Coorong National Park.
+It is part of the Murray lakes region with many beautiful wildlife and nature walks which makes it a great place to relax, unwind, enjoy pleasant walks along the shores of Lake Albert, marvel at the stunning sunsets over the lake and enjoy the prolific birdlife.